Basic Usage¶

 If you are new to probabilistic programming or want to quickly get up to speed with Bayinx, this tutorial goes through how to specify and fit a model with Bayinx.

-Suppose we would like to specify a simple linear model, in model notation this would be:
+Suppose we would like to specify a simple linear model, we would write this out like so:

 or put in another way: